 Before we go into more deeper tutorials on how you can use permaculture to create more from less, we need to acquaint ourselves with the basic principles of permaculture.
-These principles also serve as a step by step guide on how to approach and understand the mindset of the movement.
+These principles also serve as a step by step guide on how to approach and understand the mindset of the permaculture movement.

-1. Observe and Interact
+Observe and interact

 The first step is to observe nature, the systems, and relationships in it, to better understand how it all works and what you can use to your advantage.
-Without damaging these system of course.
+Without damaging these systems of course.
 After all the goal is to cause minimal ecological impact.

 - Setting up a rainwater tank.